SimonBarnett/clubmadeira.io/flask.md

 ![PATCH](https://img.shields.io/badge/PATCH-yellow)

 - **Endpoint**: `/<USERid>/products`
-- **Description**: Updates the user’s product list by adding or replacing products, preserving existing ones not in the new list.
+- **Description**: Updates the user’s product list by adding or replacing products (parts), preserving existing ones not in the new list.
+Each new product must include `image_url` and `QTY`.

 | Parameter       | Description                                      | Default Value |
 |-----------------|--------------------------------------------------|---------------|